TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Clinton: Americans have clear choice in Tuesday's election Updated 11/2/2012 at 4:55 p.m.
+111 comments
+*   Prep Football: Chat, scores, videos, photos and stories from Week 10 Updated 11/2/2012 at 11:34 p.m.
+4 comments
+*   Man shot by deputies: 'I've got at least 10 holes' Published 11/1/2012 at 9:35 p.m.
+43 comments
+*   Clinton tells Fort Myers: More reason to be excited about Obama now than '08 Published 11/2/2012 at 8:30 p.m.
+85 comments
+*   Judge grants 'stand your ground' motion in courthouse stabbing death Updated 11/2/2012 at 6:28 p.m.
+12 comments

+Photo Galleries Naples International Film Festival… Naples International Film Festival 2012 Prep Football: Naples vs. Lely…

 *   Naples resident gives more than $750,000 to Republican groups, candidates Published 11/1/2012 at 5:45 a.m.
-134 comments
+178 comments
 *   Bill Clinton will campaign for Obama on Friday in Fort Myers Published 11/1/2012 at 12:02 p.m.
-114 comments
+173 comments
-*   Report: U.S. private sector adds 158,000 jobs in October Published 11/1/2012 at 9:34 a.m.
-57 comments
-*   Naples man accused of punching neighbor, bragging on Twitter Published 11/1/2012 at 6:40 p.m.
-11 comments
-*   Transient shot by Collier deputy released from hospital, arrested Published 10/31/2012 at 8:07 p.m.
-48 comments

-Photo Galleries Hurricane Sandy Your Photos: Trick-or-treating in… 2nd annual Halloween Spooktacular on…

 *   Collier, Lee voters wait ... and wait ... and wait ... to cast ballots Published 10/31/2012 at 5:00 a.m.
-149 comments
+150 comments
-*   Naples resident gives more than $750,000 to Republican groups, candidates Published 11/1/2012 at 5:45 a.m.
-134 comments
+*   Clinton: Americans have clear choice in Tuesday's election Published 11/2/2012 at 2:02 p.m.
+111 comments
-*   Bill Clinton will campaign for Obama on Friday in Fort Myers Published 11/1/2012 at 12:02 p.m.
-114 comments
+*   Clinton tells Fort Myers: More reason to be excited about Obama now than '08 Published 11/2/2012 at 8:30 p.m.
+85 comments
-*   Superstorm Sandy leaves death, damp and darkness in wake Published 10/30/2012 at 5:33 a.m.
-57 comments
-*   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
-381 comments

 *   Venice diocese removes once-popular priest in Bonita Springs from priesthood Published 10/24/2012 at 5:10 a.m.
 38 comments
 *   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
-381 comments
+382 comments
 *   Ex-worker sues longtime Collier grower, alleges it hired illegal aliens Published 10/25/2012 at 5:30 a.m.
 68 comments
 *   Endorsement editiorial: The 11 Florida constitutional amendments Published 10/27/2012 at 4:00 a.m.
 5 comments
 *   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
 17 comments